 “If one were to dig deeper to find empirically effective solutions to the problems that plague us, from abortion, to suicide, to poverty, these solutions would more closely resemble education (including sex education), stable and safe family environments, and opportunities for those born in dreary circumstances to advance and rise out of poverty.
 If Barr had researched the raw sources of these problems and used his platform to encourage his audience to do their part as citizens and work towards a real solution, perhaps he, as a rhetor, could have been an active agent of change.
 Instead, Barr presented a pejorative solution brimming with uplifting but empty jargon under a thin veil of religious unity.”

 Thus ends the paper that I have spent months working on!
 I turned it in a matter of weeks ago, but I had to take some time before sharing it with you, because I just couldn’t stand to look at it anymore.
 Upon the publication of this post, however, I can finally lay this essay to rest.
-I encourage you to read my paper in full here, and enjoy scrolling through my accompanying PowerPoint slides to see the visualization of my ideas.
+I encourage you to read my paper in full here.